kahnwong/nix/README.md

 - For nerd fonts, download fonts from [here](https://github.com/ryanoasis/nerd-fonts/releases), put them in `~/.local/share/fonts` then run `fc-cache -fv`.

 - To setup custom mouse buttons: <https://github.com/pwr-Solaar/Solaar>.
+- If you install linux on mac devices, install gnome-tweaks to remap super and alt button.

 ## Post-installation instructions